SCPSharp/scp-sharp/README.md

 #### REI

-Recipes for SCP-914 is able to display in REI.
+Recipes for SCP-914 are able to display in REI.

 ## FAQ